Anger, poor focus, impulsivity, defiant behavior in kids: what's the copper connection?

 Don't Run Out And Get Copper Supplements For Your Kids

-As for ADHD, in a randomized controlled trial on 80 adults with ADHD lower copper levels were associated with better response to treatment with a vitamin-mineral supplement that included copper suggesting that low copper (among other minerals) could correlate with the ADHD symptoms.
+In a randomized controlled trial on 80 adults with ADHD lower copper levels were associated with better response to treatment with a vitamin-mineral supplement that included copper suggesting that low copper (among other minerals) could correlate with the ADHD symptoms.

 High Copper Could Be The Problem